 Through her photographs, Céline Bodin investigates the notions of gender and identity in Western culture, weighing the legacy of our art history.

 Re-enacting the suggestive gesture borrowed from Old Masters to 19th century paintings, the series Light of Grace explores female representation’s conflict with ideals and beauty archetypes.
 The series reflects on a world of virtuality and image proliferation, in which our eye is constantly stimulated to recognise and where sight has become a dominant form of knowledge.
 By only suggesting identities and pictorial aesthetics, these photographs thereby test the logic of our perception and acknowledge our eye’s tendency to immediate association.
-The series explores Beauty’s intuitive quality, existing beyond the clarity and precise traits of a particular object.
+The series explores beauty’s intuitive quality, existing beyond the clarity and precise traits of a particular object.

 Each photograph acts as an evidence of a typical representation of women across time, within which are quickly recognised the everlasting themes, and perhaps redundant pretexts for female iconography, that continuously served the idea of femininity.
 Such images leave the viewer in a search through their own catalogue of art history.